If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 SLEEK AND POWERFUL

 If you’re looking for a powerful electric generator at a more modest price than some of the other options, then consider this option from Duracell, one of the most trusted names in household batteries.
 It provides 2,8000 watts of peak power and 1,440 watts of continuous power.
-There are 4 AC outlets in addition to two USB ports, so you can easily power multiple kinds of electronics that you might need.
+There are four AC outlets in addition to two USB ports, so you can easily power multiple kinds of electronics that you might need.

 Portable Wheeled Generators

 While all of the generators we’ve featured so far are small enough to be easily transported, some generators also come with wheels so they can more easily be maneuvered around job sites.
 Popular tool and equipment manufacturers like DeWalt make reliable wheeled generators, which are designed to meet the needs of work crews and construction projects.
-For home use, these powerful generators should be more than capable of meeting basic household needs for an extended perior of time, assuming you have enough fuel to power them.
+For home use, these powerful generators should be more than capable of meeting basic household needs for an extended period of time, assuming you have enough fuel to power them.

 We’ve included a selection of the best wheeled generators below.